ACCESS-NRI/access-hive.org.au/docs/index.md

 [![github-contributors](https://img.shields.io/github/contributors/ACCESS-Hive/access-hive.github.io?color=blue&style=plastic)][github-repo]
 [![forum-users](https://img.shields.io/discourse/users?color=blue&label=forum&server=https%3A%2F%2Fforum.access-hive.org.au&style=plastic)][forum]

 ACCESS-Hive is a portal to all documentation relevant to the Australian Community Climate and Earth System Simulator, ACCESS, and the wider ACCESS community.
-ACCESS-Hive is developed for and by the ACCESS community following an open-source development.
+ACCESS-Hive is developed for and by the ACCESS community following an open-source development model.

 ACCESS-Hive is part of an effort to design higher quality and more accessible documentation for ACCESS and its community.
 Providing a single access point to any relevant documentation improves the accessibility and visibility of the documentation.
 As a portal, ACCESS-Hive provides links to documentation hosted on other sites.
 It is not intended to host the documentation itself.